Star-Academy/codestar-intern-issues/.github/ISSUE_TEMPLATE/software-phase11-part01.md

         `[FILL HERE WITH YOUR ANSWER. (feel free to write in persian)]`

-    -   [ ] Try to get familier with HTTP by reading links.
+    -   [ ] Try to get familier with HTTP by reading links
     -   [ ] Why HTTP is most popular protocol in web technologies?

         `[FILL HERE WITH YOUR ANSWER. (feel free to write in persian)]`